 Two St. Stephen's CD's are available in the bookshop, both for $15 per copy (or buy a set for $25).
 "An Unexpected Christmas" is the 2010 release by the Virginia Girls Choir and Ana Hernandez.
 "Sanctuary" is the 2012 CD by St. Stephen's Compline choir; read more here.

 For more information about the bookshop, call Gene LeCouteur at 804.288.2867.

 Books used in the Inquirers Class

 Gary Jones recommends several books each time he teaches an Inquirers Class for those who are new to the Episcopal Church, or those who are interested in learning more about it.
-These include the "beach books" mentioned above, as well as the following:
+These include:

 Those Episkopols by Dennis Maynard

 A People Called Episcopalians: A Brief Introduction to Our Peculiar Way of Life by the Rev. Dr. John Westerhoff